How to Replace a Leaking Tap Washer

 Step 10: Slowly turn the water back on and test

-Open the isolation valve slowly — full pressure on a freshly assembled tap can blow a seal that wasn’t quite right.
+Open the isolation valve slowly — full pressure on a freshly assembled tap can blow a seal that wasnt quite seated right.
 Run the tap for 30 seconds, then close it firmly (firm, not slammed) and watch for drips.
-If still dripping, the washer might be slightly the wrong size — go back and try the next size up.
-If leaking around the handle, the bonnet wasn’t tight enough — half a turn more.
+If it’s still dripping from the spout, the washer’s slightly wrong size — go back and try the next size up from the pack.
+If it’s leaking around the handle, the bonnet wasnt tight enough — half a turn more with the shifter.
+Once it’s holding dry for five minutes with no weep, your done.
+Run a tissue around the joint to confirm — paper picks up moisture the eye misses.

 Tomo